futilityMethod/CTFs/OverTheWire/Natas/natas.md

 Lg96M10TdfaPyVBkJdjymbllQ5L6qdl1

 ## level 14 -> 15
 Now there is a username and password to enter.
 Viewing the source, I see that it's accessing a mysql database to check the login.
 I'm betting this is a sql injection vulnerability.
-For a quick refresher, I checked out the w3schools page on sql injection (https://www.w3schools.com/sql/sql_injection.asp).
+For a quick refresher, I checked out the [w3schools page on sql injection](https://www.w3schools.com/sql/sql_injection.asp).
 Literally the second example works.
 AwWj0w5cvxrZiONgZ9J5stNVkmxdk39J